University of Michigan Endowment Q&A (2014)

 Q. How does Michigan’s endowment compare with the endowments of peers?

-A. U-M’s endowment is the seventh largest among all universities in the country and second largest among public universities, according to data compiled by the National Association of College and University Business Officers and the Commonfund.
-The university’s endowment per student ranks 101st, lower than many private peers with much smaller enrollments.
+A. U-M’s endowment is the eighth largest among all universities in the country, according to data compiled by the National Association of College and University Business Officers and the Commonfund.
+The university’s endowment per student ranks 94th, lower than many private peers with much smaller enrollments.

 Q. How does stock market volatility affect the endowment?